-- Property portfolios and inheritances – note that inheritances or property owned before marriage are sometimes automatically kept out of the matrimonial pot (see our separate article on Inherited assets and divorce).
+- Property portfolios and inheritances – note that inheritances or property owned before marriage are sometimes automatically kept out of the matrimonial pot.

 - Maintenance – if one partner is in a stronger financial position, they may agree in advance to support the other party in the event of divorce.

 - Savings, shares, and pensions – the full extent of these should be stated upfront.

 - Business assets – particularly important if one party already has significant business interests before marriage.

 Often the best place to start for couples considering a postnuptial agreement is to give financial disclosure by listing all their assets and then deciding how these should be split between them in the event of divorce.